GPU Passthrough On FreeBSD 14.3-RELEASE - Gaming in a Virtual Machine - AMD CPU/GPU + Windows 10 Pro

 hw.vmm.amdvi.enable="1"

-Create your storage
+Create your storage backend

 I'm just going to create a simple flat file for now.
+Adjust the size to your needs.

 truncate -s 100G disk0.img

-Creating the network devices
+Create the network devices

 TAP Devices

 This tunnable will allow your TAP devices to switch to the UP state as soon as they are created.
+This TAP device will also be what we will give to the VM so it can communicate back up to the host via the FreeBSD Kernel.

 Let's first run the following commands: